 Therefore, it is crucial to prepare against all eventualities and consider what you can do to protect yourself should you find yourself in a car accident with a driver who is uninsured.

-Although driving uninsured is an offense, this does not mean that it will automatically entitle you to compensation for any injury or damage you may have suffered in the context of your accident.
+Although driving uninsured is an offense, this does not mean that it will automatically entitle you to compensation for any injury or damage you may have suffered in the context of your accident, especially if you are found liable.
 Receiving payment is a civil law matter rather than a criminal law one, so you must be aware of your rights and have proper guidance on your legal options.